sithmel/occamsrazor.js/README.md

 | trigger | no, it is async | all matching the validators               |           no              |
 | post    | no, it is async | all matching the validators               |           yes             |

-* add/on: run a function every time validators are matching
+* add/on: runs a function every time validators are matching
-* one: run a function every time validators are matching, then it unregister itself
+* one: runs a function the first time validators are matching, then it unregister itself
-* consume: run a function every time validators are matching, but remove a published object
+* consume: runs a function every time validators are matching, and removes the matching object
+* consumeOne: runs a function the first time validators are matching, and removes the matching object

 Namespace
 =========